Lithops aucampiae

 Lithops aucampiae is a species of flowering plant in the family Aizoaceae, found in South Africa. it was named after Juanita Aucamp, who found a specimen on her father's farm in Postmasburg, Northern Cape in 1929.

 Habitat

 This desert plant is found in areas of ironstone, with sandstone, chert and quartzite in Transvaal, South Africa.
-This is an area of summer rainfall.
+This is an area with summer rainfall.

 Appearance

 Although variable in appearance, it nevertheless conforms to the typical Lithops morphology: two thick, fleshy leaves (each with a large leaf window to allow light into the underground part of the plant), separated by a crack from which a yellow flower appears.
 In the variety koelemanii the window and the groove are reduced.

 Cultivation

 It is commonly used as a houseplant or for landscaping.
 Like all Lithops, it requires extremely well-drained soil.

 Like all Lithops it also grows in annual cycles, as the leaf-pairs flower, and then each produces a new leaf-pair that replaces the old one (which shrivels away).
 The principal rule of watering is that Lithops should be kept dry from when they finish flowering, up until the old leaf-pairs are fully replaced.

 Of the Lithops species, L. aucampiae is one of the species which is most tolerant of occasional incorrect watering, and therefore among the easiest to cultivate (together with L. lesliei, L. hookeri and L. salicola).

 This plant has won the Royal Horticultural Society's Award of Garden Merit.